Written by: Corey Janoff

 Depending on schedules and extracurricular activities, they may or may not have time to hold a traditional job.
 If not, you could make them do chores on the weekends.
 Mow the lawn, weed the garden beds, vacuum, clean the toilets, etc. Manual labor is good for them.
 Give your back a break.

 There is no such thing as a free lunch.
 Teaching your kids the importance of work ethic early on can be powerful.
+You have to sacrifice for what you want.

 8. Delay Purchases